Get Ready to Stand in Line for a Long Time Once Lockdown Ends

 “A lot of it is cultural,” Dr. Larson said.
 “The British learned in World War II how to line up for things.
 They’re thought of as the highest-etiquette queue-ers in the world.
 A British gentleman who arrives at a place will start a queue of one, very orderly and gentlemanly.”

 Will the coronavirus pandemic whip Americans into better line-waiters?
 Maybe.
-“The culture of first come first serve requires a lot of patience,” Dr. Larson said.
+“The culture of first come, first served requires a lot of patience,” Dr. Larson said.
 “That’s a social order you don’t usually associate with the United States.”

 According to Julie Niederhoff, an associate professor of supply chain management at Syracuse University, people are more likely to accept a long wait if they feel that the line is set up fairly, and business staff communicate about how long the wait will be.
 “People like to be given an explanation for lines,” Professor Niederhoff said.